 Click on the button at the right side to set alarm functions for a tag.

 It can also be used to create descriptions for each PLC SCADA tag value.
 Example:

-Data acquisition in SCADA software tags can be recorded to a file (database).
+Data acquisition in SCADA system tags can be recorded to a file (database).
 Click on the database column.
-The database can be set by dragging the mouse pointer with the left mouse button on the database column (like it was done with the driver), or by clicking on the title of database column to select all SCADA software tags at the system group.
+The database can be set by dragging the mouse pointer with the left mouse button on the database column (like it was done with the driver), or by clicking on the title of database column to select all SCADA system tags at the software group.

 In this example, the values of the four SCADA tags will be stored in TEST.LB database:

 The time interval in which the values are stored is set in the Recording column.

 Note: by default, the system data are recorded in sub-folder "dados" inside the main application folder.
 To change the database settings using the menu item "Reports" - "Edit Database".With some data already recorded in database it is possible to create SCADA system system reports.

 To generate a system report with the SCADA system recorded data, click at the menu Data and Reports - Open (or insert a button HMI object in the panel and click "Show this button's report" - as explained in step 3).
 At the first time, in this stage of development, a window will be shown for choosing a system report template (that can be customized later):